Sledgehammer (Peter Gabriel song)

-"Sledgehammer" is a song by English rock musician Peter Gabriel.
-It was released on 21 April 1986 as the lead single from his fifth studio album, So (1986).
+"Sledgehammer" is a song by the English rock musician Peter Gabriel.
+It was released in April 1986 as the lead single from his fifth studio album, So (1986).
 It was produced by Gabriel and Daniel Lanois.
-It reached No. 1 in Canada on 21 July 1986, where it spent four weeks; No. 1 on the Billboard Hot 100 chart in the United States on 26 July 1986; and No. 4 on the UK Singles Chart, thanks in part to its music video.
+It reached No. 1 in Canada on 21 July 1986, and remained there for four weeks; No. 1 on the Billboard Hot 100 chart in the United States on 26 July 1986; and No. 4 on the UK Singles Chart, thanks in part to its music video.
 It was his biggest hit in North America and ties with "Games Without Frontiers" as his biggest hit in the United Kingdom.

 The song's video won a record nine MTV Video Music Awards at the 1987 MTV Video Music Awards and Best British Video at the 1987 Brit Awards.
-The song also saw Gabriel nominated for three Grammy Award for Best Male Rock Vocal Performance, Record of the Year and Song of the Year.
-In a 2005 poll conducted by Channel 4 the music video was ranked second on their list of the 100 Greatest Pop Videos.
+The song also saw Gabriel nominated for three Grammy Awards for Best Male Rock Vocal Performance, Record of the Year and Song of the Year.
+In a 2005 poll conducted by Channel 4, the music video was ranked second on their list of the 100 Greatest Pop Videos.

-Background and release
+Background

-"Sledgehammer" has been described as dance-rock, funk rock and soul.
-Ryan Reed of Paste called the song a danceable "blue-eyed soul-strut".
-Trouser Press gave it as an example of Gabriel's "characteristically sophisticated music" which in this case "touches on funk".
+"Sledgehammer" was among the last songs recorded for the album and was presented to the band as they were packing up their equipment.
+The original intention was to include the song on Gabriel's next album after So.
+Manu Katché was preparing to board a taxi and return home to Paris when Gabriel coaxed him into recording "Sledgehammer".
+Katché achieved his drum part in one take and was asked by Gabriel to record a few more passes, although Katché insisted that any subsequent attempt at recording another drum track would be inferior.
+Tony Levin opted to record his part on a fretless bass with a pick and through an octave pedal.